mbaze/Z80-Bits/deferred-signed-mul.md

 *By Milos "baze" Bazelides*

-The standard shift-and-add multiplication algorithm assumes every bit contributes to the number’s magnitude.
+The standard shift-and-add multiplication algorithm assumes every bit contributes to the numberâ€™s magnitude.
-That works perfectly for unsigned integers, but it breaks down for signed values in two’s complement form.
+That works perfectly for unsigned integers, but it breaks down for signed values in twoâ€™s complement form.
 If we feed a negative number directly into the algorithm, the sign bit is treated as another magnitude bit, corrupting the result.